aboutcode-org/scancode-toolkit/docs/source/rst_snippets/basic_options.rst

 --system-package             Scan ``<input>`` for installed system package
                              databases.

--b, --binary-package         Scan <input> for package and dependency related
+--package-in-compiled        Scan compiled executable binaries such as ELF,
-                             data in binaries.
+                             WinpE and Mach-O files, looking for structured package and dependency metadata.
 Note that looking for packages in binaries makes package scan slower.
-                             Currently supported binaries: Go, Rust.
+                             Currently supported compiled binaries: Go, Rust.

 --package-only               Scan ``<input>`` for system and application
                              only for package metadata, without license/